 Kuwait, Saudi Arabia Worry About Saddam Comeback

-Saddam’s successful foray into northern Iraq has demonstrated he still has a formidable military despite six years of comprehensive U.N. sanctions and close monitoring by the Americans and their allies.
+Saddam’s successful foray into northern Iraq has demonstrated he still has a formidable military machine despite six years of comprehensive U.N. sanctions and close monitoring by the Americans and their allies.

 ``I have no doubt in my mind that Saddam Hussein will try to take revenge on every nation that participated in his humiliating ouster from Kuwait,″ he said in a telephone interview.